julienguegan/julienguegan.github.io/_posts/en/2021-08-11-dynamique_des_populations.md

   $$
 </details> {: .notice--primary}

-On remarque que $ \lim\limits_{t\to\infty} y(t) = K $.
-Ce qui signifie que peut importe la taille de la population initiale $y_0$, la population finira toujours par tendre vers $K$ la capacité d'accueil qu'on qualifie souvent comme le nombre d’individus maximal que le milieu peut accueillir (selon l'espace, les ressources ...).
-Cette [fonction dite logistique](https://fr.wikipedia.org/wiki/Fonction_logistique_(Verhulst)) introduite pour la première fois par Verlhust pour modéliser la croissance des populations trouvera par la suite plein d'application dans des domaines variés comme l'économie, la chimie, les statistiques et plus récemment les réseaux de neurones artificielles.
+Note that $ \lim\limits_{t\to\infty} y(t) = K $.
+This means that regardless of the size of the initial population $y_0$, the population will always end up tending towards $K$ the carrying capacity that is often qualified as the maximum number of individuals that the environment can accommodate (according to space, resources, etc.).
+This [so-called logistic function](https://fr.wikipedia.org/wiki/Fonction_logistique_(Verhulst)) introduced for the first time by Verlhulst to model the growth of populations will subsequently find many applications in various fields such as economics, chemistry, statistics and more recently artificial neural networks.

-## Modèle de Lotka-Volterra
+## Lotka-Volterra Model

-Les modèles de Lotka-Volterra sont des sytèmes d'équations simples qui sont apparus au début du 20<sup>ème</sup> siècle.
-Ils portent le nom de deux mathématiciens qui ont publié en même temps mais indépendamment sur le sujet : Volterra, en 1926, pour modéliser les populations de sardines et de leurs prédateurs et Lotka, en 1924, dans son livre _Elements of Physical Biology_.
-Contrairement au modèle de Verlhust qui s'intéresse à une seule population, les modèles de Lotka-Volterra modélisent les interactions entre plusieurs espèces, chacune ayant un impact sur le développement de l'autres.
+Lotka-Volterra models are systems of simple equations that appeared at the beginning of the 20<sup>th</sup> century.
+They bear the name of two mathematicians who published simultaneously but independently on the subject: Volterra, in 1926, to model the populations of sardines and their predators and Lotka, in 1924, in his book _Elements of Physical Biology_.
+Unlike the Verlhust model, which focuses on a single population, the Lotka-Volterra models model the interactions between several species, each having an impact on the development of the other.

 <p align="center">
    <img src="/assets/images/lotka_volterra_photos.png" width="50%"/>
 </p>

-### *Proie-prédateur*
+### *Prey-predator*

-Le modèle proie-prédateur de Lotka-Volterra a permis d'expliquer des données collectées de certaines populations d'animaux comme le lynx et lièvre ainsi que le loup et l'élan aux Etats-Unis.
-On y représente l'évolution du nombre proies $x$ et de prédateurs $y$ au cours du temps $t$ selon le modèle suivant :
+The prey-predator model of Lotka-Volterra has made it possible to explain data collected from certain populations of animals such as the lynx and hare as well as the wolf and the elk in the United States.
+It represents the evolution of the number of prey $x$ and predators $y$ over time $t$ according to the following model:

 $$
 \left\{